 - There are no components to remove (the above components should not be present anyway).

 Whilst removing these components you will also need to either remove R15, R16 and R17 or lift pins 20, 22 and 24 of the S-RGB chip on the SNES mainboard.
 Again, for New-Style Super NES systems this step is not necessary as these components are also not present.

 5. If you wish to use the buffered Csync on the RGB amp then you will need to solder bridge jumper “J3”.
 You must also ensure that pin 3 of the MultiAV on the SNES is freed before starting the installation.
 To do this, remove components from the SNES main board as follows.

 - Remove R28 and C46 from the bottom side of the SNES mainboard.

 - Optionally remove also Q1, R9 and R10.

 - There is no need to remove anything.
 The above components should not be present.

 If you need a new Csync cable to use with your modified console, you can use the NTSC SNES PackAPunch cable available here.
-Choose the “CSYNC TTL 2.5 Volt” option when configuring the cable.
-Since your console already outputs 75ohm sync you do NOT need a cable that is corrected for this, so the TTL cable is the right one.
+Choose either the “CSYNC TTL 2.5 Volt” option (and leave J2 open) or Csync 470ohm option (and solder J2 closed) when purchasing the cable.

 8. Jumper “J1” is for the low pass filter.